 The way to do this is to use a cognitive assessment.
 By understanding their thinking and decision-making patters, a sales manager can tell if someone might be successful.
 To understand this better, let’s look at a couple of issues with the typical hiring process:

 1. Personality test results are not sufficient to make an informed hiring decision

 Most sales managers make a choice between candidates based on two factors — personality style and previous sales experience.
 Regarding the first, personality tests do not provide enough clarity about a salesperson’s capacity to perform.
 Just because someone is direct, assertive and relational doesn’t necessarily mean he will be a “self-starter” or handle rejection well.
 A salesperson’s behavior style only tells you how he will sell – not why he sells or if he will sell.
 Sales candidates know you’re looking for someone who is a go-getter, confident and friendly.
 They will accentuate those behavior characteristics during the interview because nobody hires people who are lethargic, insecure and distant.

-Previous sales experience is great, but can sometimes be misleading
+2. Previous sales experience can be misleading

 The second component most interviewers look for is whether or not a candidate has a proven track record in sales.
 Many interview questions revolve around previous work history.
 “Who were your biggest clients?”
 “How did you win the #1 Salesperson Award three years in a row?”
 “How long have you been in sales?”
 These questions can give some relevant information, but what they really tell you is whether or not a person can sell.
 From the candidate’s standpoint, these questions provide an excellent platform to tell you all the wonderful things he or she has done in the past—which will always come out sounding pretty impressive.